 Alberta continues to be the only fully-privatized province when it comes to liquor.
 The model is well received by both consumers and industry to this day.

-The AGLC administers and enforces the Gaming and Liquor Act (GLA) and Regulation (GLR).
+AGLC administers and enforces the Gaming, Liquor and Cannabis Act (GLCA) and Regulation (GLCR).
 Our Board develops policy, conducts hearings, and makes licensing and registration decisions.
-The Board ensures the powers and duties of the AGLC are carried out.
+The Board ensures the powers and duties of AGLC are carried out.

 We pay liquor suppliers for their products after the product is sold to liquor licensees.
 We also collect the provincial liquor markup as well as any federal liquor taxes and levies.
-The revenue then flows to the General Revenue Fund for use in public programs.
+The revenue then flows to the General Revenue Fund.